Woodfall Primary School and Nursery

 Building strength, self-confidence, concentration, and co-ordination from an early age

-Children from year 6 to year 2, work with a professional sports coach to enhance their skills across the P.E curriculum for at least 1 hour per week, with the other 1 hour session being taught by their class teacher.
+Children across KS1 and KS2, work with a professional sports coach to enhance their skills across the P.E curriculum for at least 1 hour per week, with the other 1 hour session being taught by their class teacher.
 In the Foundation Stage children are encouraged to access a wide range of physical activity provision throughout the indoor and outdoor classroom as well as taking part in set P.E sessions, with our Nursery classes following the same provision.
 Physical Development is one of the areas in the Early Year Foundation Stage where children learn to explore, experiment and refine their social, gross and fine motor skills.
 In Key Stage 1 children build on their early experiences and move into paired and group activities.
 They begin to play different games, explore and link actions, improve co-ordination and balance.
 They begin to express ideas and feelings about their own performances.
 In Key Stage 2 Children build on their previous experiences through a broader P.E curriculum.
 They learn specific skills and refine and improve existing ones.
 The children develop confidence to evaluate their own and other performances and reflect on how they can improve.
 They learn to work as a team in pairs and small groups as well as taking part in competitive experiences so that they develop a greater awareness of the importance for their actions as well as being successful.

 Long, medium and short term planning embraces the National Curriculum, pupil voice feedback and with support uses the Rising Stars ‘Champions scheme’ for both Key Stages 1 and 2.
 ‘Champions’ is a Sports, Fitness and Health programme for years 1 to 6.
 It is a holistic approach to the teaching of P.E, which improves fitness, develops skills and deepens knowledge of health and wellbeing.
 It is used as a part of wider school improvement and an effective measure of individual children’s fitness and sport progress.